Let's Scare Julie: Plot

 Terrified, Emma crosses the street and enters Julie's dark house.
 She enters a bedroom and discovers that Julie is dead, and a recent burn victim recovering at home.
-When she hears a car parking out front, she frantically calls out to Lilly, but Julie's dad (Bill Timoney) enters, and Emma is forced to hide.
+When she hears a car parking out front, she frantically calls out to Lilly, but Julie's dad enters, and Emma is forced to hide.
 She runs downstairs and finds Lilly locked in the basement.
-They flee back to their home but, as Emma is closing the door, she sees what must be Ms. Dürer (Valorie Hubbard) standing outside the house.
+They flee back to their home but, as Emma is closing the door, she sees what must be Ms. Dürer standing outside the house.

 Taylor finally calls back and Emma tells her that Julie was a burn victim who must have had a weak heart and died from fright over their prank.
 Emma frets about a girl she bullied named Shannon who ended up committing suicide and theorizes that the spectral Ms. Dürer seeks vengeance on teens who harm others, disappearing them to a dark place and now, wants to do the same to her.
 Emma is frightened to find Ms. Dürer standing at the top of the stairs.
 She runs up there to protect Lilly but Ms. Dürer is gone.
 Emma comforts a frightened Lilly and tells her to "be good to people no matter what".
 Resigned to her fate, Emma reenters the hallway where Ms. Dürer suddenly appears.
 Emma flees down the stairs, but they never seem to end, leaving the impression that Emma is being brought down into eternal darkness.